All Episodes

 I just love this.

-Oxford Unity University Press demanding that its authors stop referencing pigs and or pork was revealed during a discussion on free speech.
+Oxford University Press demanding that its authors stop referencing pigs and or pork was revealed during a discussion on free speech during BBC4's Today following the last terror attack in Paris.

 Yeah, I got a letter here.

-This is the presenter Jim Naughty, BBC for you.
+This is the presenter, Jim Naughty, BBC4.

-Among the things prohibited in the text that was commissioned by the Oxford University Press was the following pigs plus sausages or anything else, which could be perceived as pork is banned.
+Among the things prohibited in the text that was commissioned by the Oxford University Press was the following.

 Now, if a respectable publisher tied to an academic institution is saying that you've got to write a book in which you cannot mention pigs, because some people might be offended, it's just ludicrous.